rovats/waltz-docker/README.md

 # 0: Tools Required
 ## To Build/Run Waltz
 * [Docker](https://www.docker.com/products/docker-desktop)
-* *Optional*: A Postgres (recommended) or MSSQL database server (if a standalone database server is required instead of one running in a Docker container)
+* *Optional*: A Postgres (recommended), MariaDB or MSSQL database server (if a standalone database server is required instead of one running in a Docker container)
 * *Optional*: A servlet app server like Tomcat (if a standalone server is required instead of one running in a Docker container)

 ## To Develop